-Treat Strained Vocal Chords
+Treat Strained Vocal Cords

 Strained vocal cords are quite uncomfortable.
-The common cause of strained vocal cords is that you may have shouted with great force.
-If your work requires you to speak out loudly, then you can be at risk of having strained vocal cords.
-Teachers and public speakers are prone to this vocal issue.
+The common cause of strained vocal cords is abusing your voice �" singing notes forcefully that you can't easily read, or screaming and yelling.
+If your work requires you to speak loudly, then you can be at risk of having strained vocal cords if you don't know how to do it properly.
+Teachers and public speakers are prone to these kinds of vocal issues.
 There are also other causes of strained vocal cords, which I will be tackling later in this article.
-There are also some treatments here that you can self-medicate.
-To know all these, you may want to read the information below:
+There are also some treatments suggested here that you try yourself at home.
+To learn more, keep on reading this VisiHow article.

-- 2Contact ulcers.Advertisement
+- 2Contact Ulcers.Advertisement

-- 3Vocal cord nodules.
+- 3Vocal Cord Nodules.

-- 4Vocal cord polyps.
+- 4Vocal Cord Polyps.

 - 5Vocal cord paresis and vocal cord paralysis.